do-me/kceo_glossary/docs/area_of_interest.md

 ## 1 Definition

-It is the zone in 2D or 3D for which the information or data is requested.
+It is the zone in 2D or 3D for which the [Information](../information) or [Data](../data) is requested.
 It can be discontinuous in space, in other words it can consist in the union of many separate zones (e.g., Natural Reserves in Africa, Urban environments, etc.).
-The attribute indicates a request for spatially complete data within the AOI zone(s).
+The attribute indicates a request for spatially complete [Data](../data) within the AOI zone(s).

 ### Notes